-The growth charts are based on the World Health Organisation (WHO) Child Growth Standards, which describe the optimal growth for healthy, breastfed children.
+The growth charts are based on the WHO Child Growth Standards, which describe the optimal growth for healthy, breastfed children.

 They include clear instructions on how to measure, plot and interpret the chart.
 The features include an adult height predictor, a Body Mass Index (BMI) converter and guidance on gestational age correction.

 The should be used for all new births and referrals (since 2009 in England and January 2010 in Scotland).

 There is information in the Parent Child Health Record ('red book') to help you understand what your child’s chart will look like and how to understand it.

 If you would like more information, please contact us at email@example.com.